iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 If we know that a given state is easier to solve, we should start the traverse by it.

-If we are writing a solver for a maze, it makes a lot of sense to start at the exit (where the cost is zero) and then recursively traverse its neighbours breadth-first.
+For example, our maze solver above could see a lot of improvement by traversing the cells breadth-first from the terminal node.
-Similarly, in a fixed horizon, the best approach is to start in the states for the last stage and keep going back in time.
+Similarly, in a fixed horizon, the best approach is to start in the states for the last stage and keep going back in time, something we will discuss in the next section.
 When we have such structure in the state space, traversing this way may even converge to the optimal policy in a single iteration!

-Well, we have a lot of options... however as long as we keep visiting all states, any of those approaches will converge towards the optimal value function.
+Well, we have a lot of options...
+Nevertheless, as long as we keep visiting all states, any of those approaches is guaranteed to converge towards the optimal value function.
+Which one is faster being generally problem-dependent.
+This is why I think it is best to think of DP not as an algorithm but as a principle that encompasses many similar algorithms.

 ##### Backward Induction over a Finite Horizon